 Before completing any troubleshooting on an XR Transmitter, it's recommended to complete the procedure below.
-Also, learn about the Transmitter Broadcasting Frequency and Clock Signal Search Frequency, and when use to a Transmitter’s Diagnostic Error Codes.
+Also, learn about the Transmitter Broadcasting Frequency and Clock Signal Search Frequency, and when to use a Transmitter’s Diagnostic Error Codes.

 Completing the steps allow you to observe and log the current state of the system clocks and Transmitter(s).